 - Soften the water allowing you to use the amount of detergent recommended for soft water in a hard water area

 The last effect could potentially save money if the money saved by reducing the amount of washing detergent is greater than the cost of the Calgon (or similar) tablets.
-I don't know of anyone that's done the appropriate tests to determine this but Calgon claim you could save up to 25% of the amount of detergent required.
+I don’t know of anyone who has done the appropriate tests to determine this but Calgon claim you could save up to 25% of the amount of detergent required.
 25% is presumably the best case scenario, it depends how much the tablets cost compared to how much you save in detergent.
+The calculation you need to do is, if you used 25% less detergent but started paying for 1 Calgon tablet in every wash would you save money?

 A few reputable washing machine manufacturers recommend Calgon.
 Calgon’s site lists 6, but because some of them are the same manufacturer making different brands (eg, Electrolux, Zanussi and AEG) there are only really 3.
 I was initially puzzled as to why because, if it was really so necessary and useful surely all brands would recommend it?
 But conversely, if it really was unnecessary, then surely no brands would recommend it?

-I can only assume they are recommending it because they would rather people use Calgon tablets and be more likely to keep their washing machines free of limescale (and working) due to the fact so many people don’t use enough detergent even if it’s only effective for a small percentage of their customers.
+Of course recommending any product to all new customers is likely to be a commercial arrangement, but I can only assume they are recommending it because they would rather people use Calgon tablets and be more likely to keep their washing machines free of limescale (and working) due to the fact so many people don’t use enough detergent.

 Some people do indeed suffer from problems caused by limescale and I occasionally come across people who claim to have used good quality detergent and always used the right amount but still have limescale problems in their washing machines.
 This appears to contradict some of the advice in this article.
 There’s no way of knowing how accurate this anecdotal evidence is but in the interests of balance here’s a link to one such case – Limescale